Here’s why you should stay away from those adorable baby deer

-Fawns typically only nurse 2 to 3 times a day during the first few weeks of their life.
+Fawns typically only nurse two to three times a day during the first few weeks of their life.

 When they’re not nursing, they choose their own bedding away from their mom, and move around several times a day all by themselves!
-But the doe is always about 90 metres away from them – even if you can’t always see her.
+But the doe is always a few hundred feet away from them—even if you can’t always see her.

 Fawns also take several days to imprint on their mom, which means that before they do, there’s a chance they could imprint on other large moving objects.